tldr-pages/tldr/pages/common/hg-add.md

 > Adds specified files to the staging area for the next commit in Mercurial.

-- Add all files to the index:
+- Add all unstaged files to the index:

 `hg add`

-- Add all files matching a specified pattern:
+- Add all unstaged files matching a specified pattern:

 `hg add --include {{pattern}}`

-- Add all files excluding those that match a specified pattern:
+- Add all unstaged files excluding those that match a specified pattern:

 `hg add --exclude {{pattern}}`